mixpanel/docs/pages/Analysis/Advanced/Other-Advanced-Features.md

 - **How is custom buckets different from [custom property](https://help.mixpanel.com/hc/en-us/articles/360030848432)?**

     Custom buckets only supports the most common custom-property use-case of **`if else`** to create meaningful segments in a more simplistic UI, and a low lift way to enable quick ad-hoc exploration.
-You could get this same answer using custom property too, it would just be more effort and not as intuitive
+You could get this same answer using custom property too, it would just be more effort and not as intuitive.

 - **Can I create over-lapping segments like (US & UK) vs (US & Australia)?**